Paraguay expedition: His second appointment, and his rejection by Paraguay

 Hopkins made it worse.
-Even though López had ordered the soldier to receive 300 lashes for exceeding his authority, Hopkins demanded that Paraguay apologise in its official newspaper.
-A different source — a resident Spanish journalist — wrote that Hopkins had demanded that the soldier be shot, but he was only sentenced to a spell in jail.
+According to one source, though López had ordered the soldier to receive 300 lashes for exceeding his authority, Hopkins demanded that Paraguay apologise in its official newspaper.
+Another source — a resident Spanish journalist — wrote that Hopkins had demanded that the soldier be shot, but he was only sentenced to a spell in jail.

 Hopkins possessed certain documents which he was supposed to deliver up before leaving the country.
 He refused, and in defiance of López was conveyed out of Paraguay aboard a visiting American vessel USS Water Witch.
 An infuriated López banned all foreign warships from entering Paraguayan waters.
 This incident, and the role of Water Witch in further exacerbating American-Paraguayan relations, will be described later.

 The claims of the Rhode Island company

 Back in the United States the company that Hopkins represented got up a claim against Paraguay.
 This claim was afterwards adjudicated, see below, by a two-person international commission comprising an American and a Paraguayan arbitrator.
 The arbitrators agreed that the Rhode Island company's claim was worthless.
 However, this was not determined until August 1860.
-Meantime, the Rhode Island company got up a campaign.
+Meantime, the Rhode Island company started a campaign.
 It asserted that it had been wronged and damaged by the Republic of Paraguay to an amount in excess of a million dollars.
 It was in reference to this claim that President Buchanan said Paraguay had "seized and appropriated the property of American citizens residing in Paraguay, in a violent and arbitrary manner".

+The company lobbied to get the Paraguay expedition, spending a lot of money to get the joint resolution through Congress, where there was strong opposition.